 Since then Critical Muslim has gone on to cover countries and regions, and issues topical and timeless.
 From Turkey, Pakistan, and West Africa to Populism, Virus, and Gastronomy.
 With contributions from Rowan Williams, the former Archbishop of Canterbury, Turner Prize nominee Forensic Architecture, and renowned Islamic Studies scholars, including Bruce Lawrence, Ebrahim Moosa, and Ziba Mir-Hosseini.

-Join us to celebrate a decade of Critical Muslim in London, 3-4 March 2023.
+We celebrated a decade of Critical Muslim in London, 3-4 March 2023.
 With panels, performances and exhibitions of our best work over the past ten years.
+Click here for photos by Arsalan Isa of the event.

-Featuring Adama Juldeh Munu, Aina J Khan, Alev Adil, Ayisha Malik, Boyd Tonkin, Brekhna Aftab, Ehsan Masood, Elhum Shakerifar, Faisal Al Yafai, Faisal Devji, Farhaana Arefin, Fatima Rajina, Hussein Kesvani, Leyla Jagiella, Medina Tenour Whiteman, Myriam Francois, Naomi Foyle, Oluwatosin Wasi Daniju, Rehan Jamil, Sameer Rahim, Samia Rahman, Shamim Miah, Shanon Shah, Tam Hussein, and more.
+Featuring Adama Juldeh Munu, Aina J Khan, Alev Adil, Ayisha Malik, Boyd Tonkin, Ehsan Masood, Elhum Shakerifar, Faisal Al Yafai, Faisal Devji, Farhaana Arefin, Fatima Rajina, Hassan Mahamdallie, Hussein Kesvani, Leyla Jagiella, Medina Tenour Whiteman, Myriam Francois, Naomi Foyle, Oluwatosin Wasi Daniju, Rehan Jamil, Samia Rahman, Shamim Miah, Shanon Shah, Tam Hussein, Yassmin Abdel-Magied, Ziba Mir-Hosseini and more.

 For academics.
 Non-academics.
 Intellectuals.
 Students.
 And all those who think and who enjoy a good read.
 For critical engagement in the best tradition of Muslim intellectual inquiry.

-Aina J Khan is a community affairs correspondent for The Guardian, who has reported from the UK, the US, the occupied Palestinian West Bank, and Tanzania.
+Aina J Khan is a reporter for NBC News and a former community affairs correspondent for The Guardian, who has reported from the UK, the US, the occupied Palestinian West Bank, and Tanzania.
 In 2021, she became the first International Fellow at The New York Times.
 She is also a writer.
 In 2019, she was selected to take part in the BBC Writer’s Room, Northern Voices Writers scheme.
 Her first short play about a British-Pakistani teenager’s love for Michael Jackson’s music and traditional Pashtun dancing, Pashto Thriller, debuted at the Bradford Literature Festival in 2019.

 Alev Adil is an artist and writer who has performed and exhibited at Tate Britain, the British Museum, and The Royal Maritime Museum in London and internationally including the Baltimore Museum of Art, Zurich Manifesta 2016 and Elekrozavod Gallery in Moscow.
 The State Collection of the Republic of Cyprus purchased her work in 2020.
 Her poetry has been included in numerous anthologies of Cypriot poetry in English, Greek and Turkish, taught on university courses in the UK, US, Cyprus, Greece and Turkey and been translated into eight languages.
 Adil reviews fiction for the Times Literary Supplement, is a co-editor of, and contributor to Nicosia Beyond Barriers: Voices From a Divided City, Saqi Books, 2019, an anthology of writing about Nicosia and is an associate editor and regular contributor to Critical Muslim.